scala/scala-lang/learn/index.md

  programming given by Martin Odersky himself in autumn 2012.
 You can access the course material and exercises by signing up for the course.
 (The course will be given again soon..)
  * [Try Simply Scala](http://www.simplyscala.com/): [Simply Scala](http://www.simplyscala.com/) is a web site where you can interactively try Scala.
 There you will find a tutorial that gives a rapid overview of the basic language features, the syntax, examples you can run and the ability to try your own code with an interactive interpreter.
- * [Try Kojo](http://kogics.net/kojo-download): [Kojo](http://kogics.net/kojo-download) is a Scala development environment designed for use in schools.
+ * [Kojo](http://kogics.net/kojo-download) is a Scala development environment designed for use in schools.
 It comes with a Scala tutorial that gives a rapid overview of the basic language features, the syntax, examples you can run and the ability to try your own code.
 It is simple to [download and install](http://kogics.net/kojo-download).

 ## Training